ttopper/CPSC129/docs/09.2_Data_Processing/02_Spelling_bee_The_problem.md

 The format of this competition is fairly straightforward.
 Students in each category are asked one at a time to spell a word.
-If they spell it correctly they continue into later rounds.
-If they spell it incorrectly they are eliminated.
+If they spell it correctly, they continue into later rounds.
+If they spell it incorrectly, they are eliminated.
 The process continues until only one speller is left.
 Sometimes the best spellers are quite good and the competition exhausts the words for that grade level.
 When that happens they use